alby13/infinity-internet/README.md

 <h2 align="center">Features</h2>

-- Generate unique web pages with HTML and CSS based on user prompts.
+- Generate unique websites that are styled with CSS based on user prompts.
-- Automatically logs actions and errors for debugging in .
+- Automatically logs actions and errors for debugging in debug_log.txt.
 - Rate limiting to prevent abuse (one request every 5 seconds).
 - Automatically deletes old generated pages after 10 minutes.